The Buzz

 From tax incentives to an additional revenue stream, there are multiple benefits for your customer to upgrade their facilities and their company’s fleet with EV chargers.
 But do your customers fully understand all the current and future benefits?

-A customer may ask for a new parking lot but not mention EV charging stations, or they may only inquire about adding one charging station to a 100k+ square foot facility.
-You know they need to prepare their electrical infrastructure; are you having exploratory conversations with your customers about these future needs?
+A customer may request a new parking lot but not mention EV charging stations, or they may only inquire about adding one charging station to a facility exceeding 100,000 square feet.
+You know they need to prepare their electrical infrastructure, but are you having exploratory conversations with your customers about these future needs?

 If not, now is the time.
 By leveraging your construction experience and being open to learning the particulars of EV charging needs and benefits, you will become indispensable to customers looking to navigate EV charging opportunities now and in the future.